bbc/simorgh/src/app/containers/ConsentBanner/Canonical/logic/README.md

 - **runInitial()**
 *Purpose:* Run once on page
 *Function:* Does initial checks to see what banners the user should be shown, and sets privacy and policy cookie.
+This should be run on page load, before any onClick may be triggered by the user.

 - **privacyOnAllow()**
 *Purpose:* onClick action for Privacy Banner `OK` button